 Unit Testing is the testing which involves the testing of individual units of software.
 Unit testing is independently audited for proper operation and functioning of the software.
 Though in a common manner this testing is usually done by the programmer not by testers, as it requires detailed knowledge of the internal program design and code.

 Incremental Integration Testing is a bottom to up approach of testing involving continuously testing approach as new functionalities are being added to an application.
 The tester in an incremental integration testing integrates the modules one by one using method stubs to find the bugs in the program.

-System Testing of software is testing of entire system is done as per the requirements.
-This testing is conducted on a complete, integrated system to evaluate the system’s compliance with its specified requirements.
-System testing falls within the scope of black box testing.
+System Testing of software is a testing of the entire system is done as per the requirements.
+This testing is conducted on a complete, integrated system to evaluate the system's compliance with its specified requirements.
+System testing falls within the scope of black-box testing.

-End-to-end testing being quite similar to system testing involves testing of complete application environment in a situation that imitate the real world usage such as interacting with database, using network communication, applications, interacting with other hardware, systems etc.
+End-to-end testing being quite similar to system testing involves testing of the complete application environment in a situation that imitate the real-world usage such as interacting with the database, using network communication, applications, interacting with other hardware, systems etc.

 Regression Testing is a type of software testing which has a motive to uncover new software bugs or regressions in functional areas of a system after changes such as enhancement, configurational changes or patches have been made to them.

-Load Testing is testing procedure under which the system’s performance is tested under the load and the system behavior is noticed.
-Load testing is done to determine system’s behavior under both normal and peak load conditions.
+Load Testing is a testing procedure under which the system’s performance is tested under the load and the system behaviour is noticed.
+Load testing is done to determine a system’s behaviour under both normal and peak load conditions.

 Performance testing is testing which is used to determine the speed, effectiveness, functionality and overall performance of the network, server, software or an application.
 Its basic motto is to figure out whether or not the system meets the requirements.